This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Some of the most notable include beta-carotene, apigenin flavonoids like vitexin, quercetin, numerous carotenoids and a range of betalains.

 Studies show that Swiss chard extract has the ability to inhibit proliferation of human cancer cells and stabilize fibroblasts, which are important cells that make up connective tissue.
 The antioxidants found in Swiss chard nutrition are associated with the ability to stop growth of cancer cells from breast, colon, prostate, ovarian, endometrial and lung tumors.

 Because of Swiss chard’s powerful ability to fight cancer, researchers have begun testing the seeds of Swiss chard, in addition to extracts taken from Swiss chard leaves, to identify if they can be used as a natural chemo-protective treatment.

 4. Helps Prevent Diabetes

 Swiss chard nutrition has been praised for making the leafy green a powerful blood sugar regulator.
-Swiss chard has nutrient properties that are believed to be one of the best vegetables for people with prediabetes, diabetes, or other forms of metabolic syndrome or insulin resistance.
+Swiss chard has nutrient properties that are believed to be some of the best for people with prediabetes, diabetes, or other forms of metabolic syndrome or insulin resistance.